flairNLP/transformer-ranker/docs/02-examples.md

 # Load a dataset
 dataset = load_dataset('trec')

-# Load predefined models or create your own list of models
+# Load a predefined models or create your own list of models
 language_models = prepare_popular_models('large')
 print(language_models)

 # Initialize the ranker with the dataset
 ranker = TransformerRanker(dataset, dataset_downsample=0.2)

-# ... and run it with larger models
+# Run it with your models
 results = ranker.run(language_models, batch_size=64)

 print(results)